BrendelGroup/TRegGA/0Record-Example.md

-#!/bin/sh
-set -eo pipefail

 ##---------------------------
 ## CHECKLIST prior to running TRegGA:
-#1.
-Install TRegGA: git clone https://github.com/BrendelGroup/TRegGA
+1. Install TRegGA: git clone https://github.com/BrendelGroup/TRegGA
 #2.
 Install the required softwares as described in INSTALL.md
 #3.
 Optional: setup the required modules to run in HPC environment such as Mason with xloadmodules
 #4.
 Check for any missing softwares with check-prereqs.sh